nkh/ftl/config/ftl/man/ftl.md

 ## Binding Commands That Take A Count
 If you prepend symbol "COUNT" in your binding definition, *ftl* will gather the count in $COUNT variable before calling your command.
+If you specify "COUNT" in your binding then the user has to type a, non zero, count; if you want "COUNT" to be optional you must specify two bindings; one with "COUNT" and one without.

 	bind test count		"COUNT t"	count_test		""